What Is a Call Center Knowledge Base and Why Use One For Your Business

 These notes and feedback can be used to draft content by the team and then forwarded to the marketing team for development into a full new article designed to address emerging customer needs.
 Where necessary, notes taken by customer support staff may be used to update existing articles with new information.

-This practise ensures that the information contained in the knowledge base remains current and customer support teams can access the platform to find accurate responses to customer’s emerging questions.
+This practice ensures that the information contained in the knowledge base remains current and customer support teams can access the platform to find accurate responses to customer’s emerging questions.

 Managing a Call Center Knowledge Base